sokrypton/ColabFold/README.md

 **CAAT** is an end-to-end pipeline designed to bridge the gap between protein structure prediction and functional biological insight.
 It automates the generation of AlphaFold2 structures and performs deep-dive analysis on the raw attention heads to identify residues of high structural importance to the model.

+## Using CAAT via Colab Notebook

+The quickest way to get up and running with CAAT is to use the publicly available notebook with the GPU runtime.
+You can find that [here](https://colab.research.google.com/drive/11UVndoYaP5cQD7762o8rT0DRlyzSnTnn?usp=sharing).

 ## Quick Start with Poetry